TJMarie/Firing-Squad-Synchronization/README.md

 <p>Transition rules are denoted in the format "U, V", where U is the state of the lefthand machine and V is the state of the righthand machine.
 Every transition rule is listed in mazoyer_rules.py, and a longer summary is outlined in mazoyer_rules.txt.
 The leftmost and rightmost machines make separate calls to the cell_transition method using a special state, X, denoting the absence of a machine on one side.
 All other machines are processed in a `for` loop.</p>

-<p>Carnegie Mellon wrote a program that verified Abraham Waksman's solution up to 50 soldiers.
+<p>Researchers at the Carnegie Institute of Technology wrote a program that verified Abraham Waksman's solution up to 50 soldiers.
 In the MazoyerOutput directory, you can find tsv files which verify all cases from 2 to 1000 cells. </p>